solliancenet/microsoft-postgresql-developer-guide/outline.md

 		Architectural examples and samples.

-	What the guide is, what the guide isn't.
+	What the guide is, what the guide is not.

 		Learn to build, test and deploy Azure PostgreSQL projects.